google/WebFundamentals/src/content/en/fundamentals/payments/merchant-guide/deep-dive-into-payment-request.md

 new PaymentRequest(paymentMethods, paymentDetails, options);
 ```

 If we do this, there is no difference to the flow we discussed before.
-The user
-will still need to select an address and then shipping options. **However**, if you
+The user will still need to select an address and then shipping options.
-mark one of the shipping options as selected in this initial object, the
+**However**, if you mark one of the shipping options as selected in this
-browser may pre-select an address.
-For example, if we construct our
+initial object, the browser may pre-select an address.
+For example, if
-payment request UI with the following input (Note the `selected` parameter):
+we construct our payment request UI with the following input
+(note the `selected` parameter):

 ```
 const paymentDetails = {